laxertu/eric/docs_markdown/docs.md

 ### *class* ChannelContainer

-Helper class for management of multiple SSE channels cases of use.
+Helper class for management of multiple channels cases of use.

 <a id="eric_sse.servers.ChannelContainer.__init__"></a>